 B.C.
-NDP leader says his party shares common ground with the Greens
+NDP Leader says his party shares common ground with the Greens

 NDP Leader John Horgan said they’ve found areas of agreement beyond the “deal breakers” that the Greens have already outlined.

 “I believe we have got common ground on education.
 We have got common ground on health care.
-We have certainly got common ground on climate action,” Mr. Horgan said Thursday morning in a speech to members of the B.C.
-NDP caucus that was opened to the media.
+We have certainly got common ground on climate action,” Mr. Horgan said Thursday morning in a speech to members of the NDP caucus that was opened to the media.

 He did not take questions from reporters at the event.

-To date, Green Leader Andrew Weaver has cited electoral reform, a ban on corporate union donations, and official party status as deal breakers for their support.
+To date, Green Leader Andrew Weaver has cited changes to the electoral system, a ban on corporate union donations and official party status as deal-breakers for their support.

-Mr. Horgan said “several discussions” with Mr. Weaver and other unnamed members of the party had led him to conclude there were other areas where they parties could work together.
+Mr. Horgan said “several discussions” with Mr. Weaver and other unnamed members of the party had led him to conclude there were other areas where the parties could work together.

 He did not address the issue of official party status in his remarks, but Mr. Horgan did talk about proportional representation.